LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 ## Conclusion

-The most important thing is to just to get a portfolio out there.
+The most important thing is to just get a portfolio out there.
 It is an essential way to show what you can do as a career-changer, self-taught developer, or grad of a bootcamp.
 Have fun doing it, and be proud of your work!